 Gluten-Free Soda Bread

-2. Mix the milk and lemon juice together in a jug and set aside for 5 minutes to curdle (or use buttermilk instead).
+- Mix the milk and lemon juice together in a jug and set aside for 5 minutes to curdle.

-3. Sift the bread flour, psyllium husk, bicarb. of soda, salt and sugar and whisk to combine in a medium bowl.
+- Sift the gluten-free bread flour, psyllium husk powder, bicarb. of soda, salt and sugar and whisk to combine in a medium bowl.

-4. Form a well in the flour mixture and add the milk & lemon mixture (or buttermilk) to it.
+- Form a well in the middle of the flour mixture and add the milk & lemon mixture to it.
 Add some or all of the cold fizzy water or soda and bring it together to form a soft dough.

-7. Bake in the oven on the middle shelf for 20 to 25 minutes, then flip the bread over and continue to bake for a further 8-10 minutes.
+- Bake in the oven on the middle shelf for 20 to 25 minutes, then flip the bread over and continue to bake for a further 8-10 minutes.
 The bread is fully cooked when it is tapped and sounds hollow.
-Cook longer until it sounds hollow.

-8. Allow to cool down on a wire mesh.
+- Allow to cool down on a wire rack.